-Metropolitan areas are, in the most literal sense, the big ones – not simply a city itself, but its suburbs, commuter towns and rural hinterland.
-On this definition, London isn’t Greater London – it’s a large chunk of the Home Counties, too.
+Metropolitan areas are, in the most literal sense, the big ones – not simply a city itself, but all of the surrounding areas including suburbs, commuter towns and rural hinterland.
+On this definition, London isn’t Greater London – it is in fact a large chunk of the Home Counties, too.

 The figures below are from a document published in 2007, and are based on data taken from 2001, so the numbers are out of date (hence the inconsistencies with the other lists above).
 But it’s the best we’ve got so here, courtesy of the EU’s ESPON project, are the top 10.